wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Monitor/View failed login attempts which show the user's IP address, User ID/Username and Date/Time of the failed login attempt

 * Monitor/View the account activity of all user accounts on your system by keeping track of the username, IP address, login date/time, and logout date/time.
+* Ability to automatically lockout IP address ranges which attempt to login with an invalid username.

 = Database Security =
 * Easily the default WP prefix to a value of your choice with the click of a button.